Sherry5Wu/inception/README.md

 ```bash
 ssh localhost -p 4241
 ```
+Note: here is using lowercase 'p'.
 ![alt text](./images/connect_VM.png)
 2. copy the project from physical machine to the vm
 ```bash
 scp -P 4241 -r /home/jingwu/projects/inception jingwu@127.0.0.1:/home/jingwu
 ```
-remember:<br>
+Note: here is using uppercase 'P'. remember:<br>
  - change the port "4241" to the one you use<br>
  - change "/home/jingwu/projects/inception" to the local path of your project;<br>